Simmons-Wang/Notebook/Behavioural Interview.md

 ## give me an example when you work well with the team

 Last semester, I received an invitation from my undergraduate tutor to participate in the compilation of the textbook "Big Data Finance", and was responsible for the writing team of Chapters 3 to 5.
 The main content is the basic introduction of statistical learning and machine learning methods and the development of application cases in the financial field.
-In a two-month period, my requirements for my team have always been rigorous planning and adequate communication.
+In a two-month period, my requirements for my team is careful planning and adequate communication.
 Weekly updated schedules and regular meetings are my way, especially for cases where we ask for original data and code, and strive to explore truly useful financial applications.

 The problem encountered in this is that, especially in the ridge regression and lasso regression involved in Chapter 5, the responsible students do not have a thorough grasp of the knowledge, and there are many mistakes in the first draft.
 In actual work, we will also encounter the situation that there are shortcomings in the team.
 My solution is to take problem solving as the first priority, point out the deficiencies in time, and add more manpower and energy without delaying other progress. into the writing of this part.